pyralog/pyralog/CAP_THEOREM.md

 5. Configure quorums accordingly
 ```

-### The DLog Advantage
+### The Pyralog Advantage

-Unlike systems that force you into CP (Kafka) or AP (Cassandra), **DLog adapts to your needs** while maintaining safety through epochs and flexible quorums inspired by LogDevice.
+Unlike systems that force you into CP (Kafka) or AP (Cassandra), **Pyralog adapts to your needs** while maintaining safety through epochs and flexible quorums inspired by LogDevice.

 ---